Novaform ComfortGrande Plus Mattress Review

 Motion Dissipation

-The Novaform ComfortGrande Plus has a fantastic motion dissipation performance, so it's a good option for light sleepers and sleeping with a partner.
+The Novaform ComfortGrande Plus boasts excellent motion dissipation performance, making it a suitable option for light sleepers and those sharing a bed with a partner.
 Its all-foam design absorbs motion, and you'll only feel bigger movements near the source.
-Motion dissipates fast as well, so you'll feel the initial shock but not like you bounce around whenever someone moves.
+Motion dissipates quickly, so you'll feel the initial shock but not like you bounce around whenever someone moves.

 Pros